kalkoentje16/Turkiye-Cumhuriyeti/README.md

 ### A1 - Validity

-1. In the event of a change in legislation after the time when the offence was committed, the most favourable provisions for the suspect will be applied.
+1. In the event of a change in a law after the time when the offence was committed, the most favourable provisions for the suspect will be applied.
 2. An officer is not allowed to decide on a matter that concerns themselves, friends and/or family.
 This is to reinforce that a case is handled in a fair and righteous manner.

 ### A2 - Clarification & General Addition